We earn a commission for products purchased through some links in this article.

 In short, alcohol irritates the digestive system, causing the stomach to increase acid production and producing symptoms such as indigestion and diarrhoea.
 Heavy drinking can worsen your symptoms if you suffer from IBS, and even rates as one of the main causes of bowel cancer.

-Whilst some recommend a carb-rich meal to line your stomach, or even a spoonful of olive oil before hitting the town, research proves that since alcohol inhibits our digestive system, suggesting our dinner won’t even make it into our system!
+While some recommend a carb-rich meal to line your stomach, or even a spoonful of olive oil before hitting the town, research proves that alcohol inhibits our digestive system, so our dinner won’t even make it into our systems!

 It will boost your immune system

 We’ve all tried to flog having a bad hangover as genuinely being ill, but it turns out that there may be a scientific correlation between a binge drinking and susceptibility to illness.